Updates, commentary, training and advice on immigration and asylum law

 Following a significant peak in 2002, the number of asylum applications made in the United Kingdom was fairly stable between 2005 and 2020.
 The Syrian refugee crisis beginning in 2014 caused a slight rise in overall numbers.

-The number of asylum applications increased significantly in 2021 and again in 2022, including increasing numbers of people arriving by means of small boats.
+The number of asylum applications increased significantly in 2021, including increasing numbers of people arriving by means of small boats.

 The drop in 2023 compared to 2022 is almost entirely due to the rapid increase and then equally rapid decrease in arrivals by Albanians during 2022.
-In effect, this inflated the 2022 figures quite considerably.
+In effect, this inflated the 2022 figures quite considerably, although we can see a further increase in 2024 that was not driven by Albanians, but by Afghan nationals.

-Albanians have dropped into tenth place so far in 2024, where we see that Vietnamese and Afghan nationals have been coming in the highest numbers.
+Albanians completely dropped out of the top ten arrivals by small boat in 2024, where we see that Afghan and Syrian nationals have been coming in the highest numbers.

 Asylum backlog